EsmaelEzz74/Joinery_TableSaw/README.md

 # Joinery_TableSaw

-App using Joinery and TableSaw Libraries to
+App using Joinery and TableSaw Libraries to :

+Make some encoding columns and merge them in the original data